Melanoma facts and statistics

 At a glance

-- Melanoma is the third most common cancer in Australian men, after prostate and bowel cancer, and it accounted for 10% of all their cancers in 2011.
+- Melanoma is the third most common cancer in Australian men, after prostate and bowel cancer, and it accounted for 12% of all new cancers diagnosed in 2017 (estimated).

-- Melanoma is the third most common cancer in Australian women, after breast and bowel cancer, and it accounted for 9% of all their cancers in 2011.
+- Melanoma is the third most common cancer in Australian women, after breast and bowel cancer, and it accounted for 9% of all new cancers diagnosed in 2017 (estimated).

 - Melanoma represents 2% of all skin cancers, but causes 75% of skin cancer deaths.